LONDON SMOKING CESSATION TRANSFORMATION PROGRAMME (LSCTP).

 The LSCTP is an integral and long-term component of an emerging London smoke free partnership and the London smoking cessation system.

 The LSCTP produces a bi-monthly update for Programme stakeholders, to receive this by email please send a request to: firstname.lastname@example.org

 Earlier LSCTP updates and information can be viewed in the archive section below.

 Stop Smoking London is the public facing identity of the LSCTP.
 Stop Smoking London has an ambition to use its profile to raise public awareness of the benefits of quitting and act as the entry point into accessible local and regional support.

-1.Stop Smoking London marketing and advertising campaigns.
+1.Stop Smoking London advertising campaigns and resources.

-Our catalogue of campaign resources for local use can be found here.
+The Stop Smoking London catalogue of campaign resources for local use can be found here.